jo/couchdb-best-practices/README.md

 ## Document Modeling

 ### Embrace the Document ID
+In CouchDB ids can be arbitrary strings.
+Make use of this!

 Before deciding on using a random value as doc `_id`, read the section [When not to use map reduce](http://pouchdb.com/2014/05/01/secondary-indexes-have-landed-in-pouchdb.html)

 *Use domain specific document ids* where possible.
 With CouchDB it is best practice to use meaningful ids.

+You can use the tiny [to-id](https://github.com/gr2m/to-id) module to normalize names, titles and other properties for use as id.

 When splitting documents into different subdocuments I often include the parent document id in the id.
 Use [docuri](https://github.com/jo/docuri/) to centralize